This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 4. Promotes detoxification

-Research suggests that individuals routinely have sweating rates of one liter per hour when working in hot environments.
+Research has revealed that individuals routinely have sweating rates of one liter per hour when working in hot environments.
 This sweat rate promotes detoxification and allows your body to expel toxins within the body.

 Remember that you need to replenish these fluids by drinking plenty of water after an outdoor workout.